• Skip to primary navigation

 Variations

-• You experiment with all sorts of peppercorns -- pink, white, Sichuan, etc. If you use Sichuan, use half the amount because they can make your mouth tingle with a numbing sensation.
+• You can experiment with all sorts of peppercorns -- pink, white, Sichuan, etc. If you use Sichuan, use half the amount because they can make your mouth tingle with a numbing sensation.
 I would also use a bit less of the white pepper, as its flavor is more pungent.
 And if you use pink, please be aware that if you're allergic to tree nuts, pink peppercorns are a hidden allergen.
 Read this article for information!

 • And if you want to add nuts, pecans or walnuts would be a good choice.
 Switch them out for half of the chocolate chips.